-- C. Retirees who live outside the Kaiser service area will not be permitted to enroll in the Kaiser plan. - D. The District will include this assumption in conducting an actuarial analysis to estimate the impact on reducing the unfunded liability. - E. During periods when an eligible retiree has medical coverage from another employer, that coverage will be primary and the District's coverage will become secondary. - F. Upon the retiree's death, the District will continue medical coverage for the retiree's surviving eligible dependent.
+- 3. 4.
+A retired employee has the option to continue coverage for additional eligible dependents by paying the premium to the District. - C. Retirees who live outside the Kaiser service area will not be permitted to enroll in the Kaiser plan. - D. The District will include this assumption in conducting an actuarial analysis to estimate the impact on reducing the unfunded liability. - E. During periods when an eligible retiree has medical coverage from another employer, that coverage will be primary and the District's coverage will become secondary. - F. Upon the retiree's death, the District will continue medical coverage for the retiree's surviving eligible dependent.
 District paid continuation of a second eligible dependent will cease upon the retiree's death. - G. Any other surviving eligible dependents that were on the plan at the time of the retiree's death have the option to continue coverage by paying the premium to the District.
 New or additional dependents cannot be added after the retiree's death. - 1.
 An eligible District retiree is defined as: - a.
 An employee who retired from the District on and after July 1, 1988 and is eligible for PERS service retirement (age fifty (50) or over with a minimum of five (5) years of PERS service credit); and - b.
-An employee with a minimum of ten (10) years (20,800 hours) of continuous District service; or - c.
-An employee with a minimum of five (5) years (10,400 hours) of continuous District service who is eligible for PERS disability retirement. - H. It is understood that, by entering into this MOU, neither party waives any legal rights, including the PMA's or an employee's right to assert that retiree health benefits are vested, or what the vested benefit constitutes, as to employees working or who retired at any point between 12/30/2006 and 12/31/2011. - I. The retiree health benefits will be the same health benefits that the District provides its active regular full time employees.
+Subject to Section 2(B)(3) above, aAn An-employee with a minimum of ten (10) years (20,800 hours) of continuous District service; or - An employee with a minimum of five (5) years (10,400 hours) of continuous District service who is eligible for PERS disability retirement. - H. It is understood that, by entering into this MOU, neither party waives any legal rights, including the PMA's or an employee's right to assert that retiree health benefits are vested, or what the vested benefit constitutes, as to employees working or who retired at any point between 12/30/2006 and 12/31/2011. - I. The retiree health benefits will be the same health benefits that the District provides its active regular full time employees.
 Except as noted below, retiree premium sharing will be based on the premium sharing percentage required of active employees on the same premium amounts that apply to the medical plans for active employees, or retiree rates, whichever is less.
 Retiree premium sharing shall not apply to employees hired by the District prior to December 30, 2006.